DANL-repos/mac_arm_tensorflow_ez_install/README.md

 Then run it from the terminal:<br>
 `> zsh mac_arm_tensorflow_ez_install.zsh`

-The script will create a new environment called torch_arm and just run through all of the steps to install pytorch on your system.
+The script will create a new environment called torch_arm and just run through all of the steps to install pytorch in that environment.
 No questions or decisions. <br>

 If all goes well you should see a bunch of text scroll by, and then see something like:
 ```bash